Skip to main content

 If you grew up on these Disney musicals and then watch a lot of the classical musicals, things will start to feel familiar.
 This is true of both the visual presentation of the musical numbers and the stories themselves.
 And that’s not stealing—that’s homage.
 That’s filmmakers taking what they love and remixing it until it takes on an identity of its own.
 Really, that’s art.

-When animated movies today decide to play the musical game, it's less out of obligation and more because song actually enhances the story, which is what it always should be.
-I could honestly spend an entire essay on what was happening with these films, but I bring it up here because this diverging sub-subgenre affirms that the animated musical was already starting to develop its own identity outside of the larger musical genre.
+When animated movies today, in and out of Disney, decide to play the musical game, it's less out of obligation and more because the story is actually assisted by the use of song--which is what it always should be.
+I could honestly spend an entire essay on what was happening with these films, but I bring it up here because this diverging sub-subgenre demonstrates how the animated musical was already starting to develop its own identity outside of the larger musical genre.
 Disney musicals take the skeleton of the classic movie musical, but the romance and vibrancy with which they dress it creates something entirely new.

 Ashman wrote songs that were inspired by musicals from days gone by, and his songs in turn inspired the rising generation of songwriters.
 This raises the question, where are musicals going to go from here?